agorapulse/grails-newrelic/README.md

 This plugin will make [New Relic](http://newrelic.com) instrumentation available to a Grails project.
 It is a port to Grails 3.X of the original [NewRelic Grails Plugin](https://github.com/Sensis/grails-newrelic-plugin/), originally written by [CP Lim](https://github.com/cplim).
+Starting with version `5.2.0` the plugin is compatibile with Grails 4.

 **Grails NewRelic Plugin** provides the following Grails artefacts: